 In this post, however, we are giving you a list of 11 things that you should be doing as a blogger to ensure that you get the best out of your blog.

-Related: If you want to learn about how to start a blog that actually generates money in 2020, I highly recommend you check out my other article around this topic (Open in a new tab)
+Related: Want to learn about how to start a blog that actually generates money in 2020?
+I highly recommend you check out my other article around this topic (Open in a new tab)

 The following are 10 blogging tips that you should as a blogger do.